anzy-anzy/interview-tool-roadmap/README.md

 They learn patterns from billions of sentences to produce coherent, context-aware output.

-## how a RAG system conects to an LLM
+## How a RAG system conects to an LLM
 a RAG system is specifically designed to work with a Large Language Model (LLM).
 In fact, RAG is not a standalone model; it is an architecture that enhances an LLM by adding retrieval capabilities.
 A typical RAG pipeline has three main components, all linked together: